Skip to content

 Loss & Training

-Total loss: \(\mathcal{L}_{total} = \mathcal{L}_{dcls} + \mathcal{L}_{static} + \mathcal{L}_{geom}\)
+Total Loss: \(\mathcal{L}_{total} = \mathcal{L}_{dcls} + \mathcal{L}_{static} + \mathcal{L}_{geom}\)

-• \(\mathcal{L}_{static}\): Drives residual flow of static points toward zero.
+• \(\mathcal{L}_{static}\): Encourages residual flow of static points to be zero.

-• \(\mathcal{L}_{geom}\): Multi-frame Chamfer distance ensuring warped point clouds align geometrically with neighboring frames.
+• \(\mathcal{L}_{geom}\): Multi-frame Chamfer distance ensures geometric alignment of warped point clouds with neighboring frames.

-• Training configuration: Adam optimizer, lr=0.002, batch size=20, 10×RTX 3080, 15 epochs, approximately 15–20 hours.
+• Training Strategy: Adam optimizer, lr=0.002, batch size=20, 10×RTX 3080, 15 epochs, approximately 15-20 hours.

 Key Experimental Results